-- Proposed research project must be related to cancer prevention.
+- The proposed research project must be related to cancer prevention.

 - This fellowship is available without regard to the applicant’s U.S. citizenship status.

-The Cancer Prevention and Research Institute of Texas (CPRIT) Fellowship in Cancer Prevention Research is funded for up to two years, renewed annually pending research progress and availability of funds.
+The Cancer Prevention and Research Institute of Texas (CPRIT) Fellowship in Cancer Prevention Research is funded for one year and may be renewed for a second year pending research progress and availability of funds.

-Postdoctoral stipends are $51,000 and may be subject to a one-time raise, after the first appointment year, if approved by the mentor.
-Fringe benefits include health insurance, paid institutional holidays and annual and sick leave.
+Postdoctoral stipends are $52,704 and may be subject to a one-time raise, after the first appointment year, if approved by the mentor.
+Fringe benefits include health insurance, paid institutional holidays, and annual and sick leave.